MooersLab/latex-emacs/README.md

 See the [related repos](#Related) section below for LaTeX templates for the first manuscript submission, a writing log to accompany every writing project, a poster, a slideshow, a diary for 2022, and a diary for 2023.

 This configuration is compatible with [org-mode](https://de.wikipedia.org/wiki/Org-mode).
-Org-mode is an enhanced form of markdown that can read LaTeX code intermingled with org markup.
+Org-mode is an enhanced markdown that reads LaTeX code intermingled with org markup.
 Org-mode is very popular with Emacs users because the sections and subsections are easy to fold, and org documents are easy to export to many file formats.
 It evolved out of an outliner package.
 It greatly eases the creation of lists, so it is useful for planning and brainstorming.